-Sam Wolfe, Executive Editor, is a sophomore interested in literature, political philosophy, and various sports that Americans don’t play.
+Sam Wolfe, Editor-in-Chief, is a sophomore interested in literature, political philosophy, and various sports that Americans don’t play.
 He is Australian and before moving to Stanford had lived in Sydney his whole life.

 Berber Jin, Cycle Editor, is a sophomore majoring in History and Economics.
 His academic interests include economic anthropology, historiographies of African and Asian colonization and decolonization, and 21st century visual dissent.
 He enjoys playing the piano, following Maria Sharapova, going to music festivals, and hiking in his free time.